Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for

 The first bit of advice is Re-Lax.

 Your life is disrupted when you file for bankruptcy, but it does not end.
-You might lose your house and car, and your credit score will nosedive, but bankruptcy offers a fresh start if you’re hopelessly mired in debt.
+There are pros and cons to filing bankruptcy.
+It’s is not necessarily sunshine and rainbows, but it does offer a fresh start if you’re hopelessly mired in debt.
 You get a chance to start over and hopefully learn from your mistakes.

 It sure beats getting thrown in debtor’s prison, which is what they used to do to people who couldn’t pay their bills.
-Now all you have to do is file for bankruptcy and stick to the repayment plan.
+Now all you have to do is file for bankruptcy.

 Chapter 7 is a liquidation bankruptcy and the first choice for most people filing.
-There were 486,542 Chapter 7 filings in 2020.
+There were 381,217 Chapter 7 filings in 2020.
 While most Chapter 7 cases do not result in any property being sold, in some cases, your possessions can be sold, with the proceeds going to pay your debt.
 The process usually takes three to five months.

 Chapter 13 is a reorganization bankruptcy, meaning you come up with a plan to pay off some or all of your creditors.
-There were 296,599 Chapter 13 filings in 2017, or almost 200,000 fewer than Chapter 7.
+There were 154,341 Chapter 13 filings in 2020, or more than 200,000 fewer cases than Chapter 7.
 In Chapter 13, your assets are not sold, but you must stick to a court-mandated repayment plan that your creditors agree to.

 To be eligible, you cannot have more than $419,275 in unsecured debt (credit cards, medical bills, student loans) and $1,257,850 in secured debt (mortgage, car loans).
 Your total debt is often reduced, but it usually takes three to five years to complete Chapter 13, and every day is likely to be a penny-pincher.